 HOW TO CHOOSE THE RIGHT CAREER

-Guys, I have spent 13 years of my life helping the folks like yourself to become the professionals.
-I was not only teaching the classes but also was mentoring people, taught them to write strong resumes and get the job offer after the first interview.
+Guys, I have spent 13 years of my life helping folks like yourself to become professionals.
+I was not only teaching the classes but also was mentoring people, teaching them to write strong resumes and get the job offer after the first interview.

 I have made some mistakes in my personal life but, alas, I did not make the mistakes in choosing a profession.

 If you are a relatively young guy and still not sure which way to go, maybe my thoughts reflected in this article will assist you in making a decision.
-If you are NOT so young guy but still are on the crossroads, read what I think about choosing or changing a new career.
+If you are NOT so young guy but still are at a crossroads, read what I think about choosing or changing a new career.
 It’s not late, trust me.